cameronmaske/django-boilerplate-dotcloud/README.md

 ### Credits

 Full credits to Martin Ogden for this great boilerplate (originally taken from https://github.com/martinogden) - This is a shameless rip from that repo.

+Adapted by me!
+Cameron Maske.
+If this project helped, I've loved to hear about it!
+Give me a [tweet](https://twitter.com/cameronmaske)

 ### TODOs
 * Make the generic template more useful + pretty